Factbox - Scotland gears up for breakaway vote

 - In a geographical calculation, any oil or gas produced within Scotland's sea area is claimed as Scottish, and, according to this calculation, Scotland produced 5.9 billion pounds ($9.04 billion) of the UK's 6.5 billion pounds of North Sea oil revenues in 2009-2010, or 91.4 percent.

-- Figures produced by the Scottish government offer different calculations, according to whether North Sea oil revenue is included in its accounts.
+- Annual GDP figures produced by the Scottish government are unique in offering different calculations, according to whether North Sea oil revenue is included in its accounts.

-- If North Sea oil is excluded or distributed per capita, Scotland ran a deficit of 12-13 percent on its current budget balance in 2010.
-But if North Sea revenues are added according to their geographical distribution, it was 6.8 percent of GDP in 2010 after being close to zero for the previous four years.
+- GDP - Scotland's economic output is between 42 and 48 billion pounds, depending on how it is calculated.
+If North Sea oil is excluded or distributed per capita, Scotland ran a budget deficit of 12-13 percent in 2010.
+But if North Sea revenues are added according to their geographical distribution, Scotland's budget deficit jumped to 6.8 percent in 2010 after being close to zero for the previous four years.

 - Oil and gas production reduced the UK's balance of payments deficit by 32 billion pounds in 2010, almost halving the deficit.